AliceO2Group/QualityControl/README.md

 ## QC Configuration

 The QC requires a number of configuration items.
-An example file is provided in the repo under the name _example-default.ini_.
+An example config file is provided in the repo under the name _example-default.ini_.
+Moreover, the outgoing channel over which histograms are sent is defined in a JSON file such as the one called _alfa.json_ in the repo.

-QC tasks must be defined in the configuration :
+**QC tasks** must be defined in the configuration :

 ```
 [myTask_1]                      # define parameters for task myTask_1
 taskDefinition=taskDefinition_1 # indirection to the actual definition
-address=tcp://*:5556            # address on which data will be sent
 ```

 We use an indirect system to allow multiple tasks to share